The last few years has raised questions about the long-term future of the monarchy.

 Many believe so.

-Prince Andrew's ongoing legal troubles have brought huge shame to the family.
+Prince Andrew's legal troubles have brought huge shame to the family.
 Queen Elizabeth's son was a known friend of convicted sex offender Jeffrey Epstein, who was due to stand trial for sex trafficking offenses before allegedly killing himself in his cell.

 Prince Andrew is alleged to have had a sexual relationship with a victim of Epstein's sex trafficking ring.
 He has refused to comply with the FBI's investigation into the case and is currently staying out of the public eye so as not to bring any more shame to the family.
 His BBC Newsnight interview was, simply put, a complete disaster for the Royal Family.